 It becomes a problem when, for some freak reason, the AI starts to learn the “wrong” thing.
 It happens a lot, and we usually blame the human player for that.

 Because we, humans, play games for various reasons, not all of them logical.
 Sometimes, we just want to see what will happen if we try to do something crazy like that.
 Sometimes we want to unlock a specific goody, cinematic, prize, etc. Sometimes we’re just finding a specific animation funny and want to see it again and again.
 Also, a human player can suck at the game, especially at first.
 What happens then?
 How is the AI supposed to learn and adapt based on the reality of the world under which it’s thrown when the parameters of that reality are not realistic themselves?

-We made a game a while back called Superpower 2 (newly re-released on Steam; see the left “games” menu 🙂 ).
+We made a game a while back called Superpower 2 (re-released in 2014 on Steam; see our “Games” 🙂 ).
 In this game, the player would select a country and play it in a more detailed version of Risk, if you will.
 But sometimes, the player would just pick the US and nuke Paris, for no particular reason.
 Absolutely nothing in the game world explained that behavior, but here we were anyway.
 The AI was, in situations like this one, understandably becoming confused, and reacting outside the bounds of where we had envisioned it, because the player itself was feeding the confusion.
 The EHE would then learn the wrong thing, and in subsequent games would confront the player under these parameters that were wrong in the first place, causing further confusion for the players.

 The memory hub (or Borg) comes in to help alleviate these situations.
 Let’s look at it, using again traditional human psychology.